 age

+The Heart Doctrine 119

-The two paths 115
+The two paths 120

-Education versus instruction 116
+Education versus instruction 121

-Freedom of student 117
+Freedom of student 122

-Pride, scepticism, argument, doubt and discus- 4
+Pride, scepticism, argument, doubt and discus-

-sion are foes to spiritual advancement 118
+sion are foes to spiritual advancement 123

-Humility of Lanu-favorable; criticism-un-
+Humility of Lanu - favorable; criticism - un-

-favorable 118
+favorable 123

-The Guru 119
+The Guru 123

-Work in our Centers 120
+Work in our Centers 124

-Object of existence and methods of attainment 121
+Object of existence and methods of attainment 126

-Will, the first of Powers 121
+Will, the first of Powers 126

-Two ways of living-synthetic and analytical 122
+Two ways of living-synthetic and analytical.
+127

-Creation and synthesis 122
+Creation and synthesis 128

-Equilibrium and the Akasha 123
+Equilibrium and the Akasha 128

-Generation 123
+Generation 128

-The mark of the Great Soul 124
+The mark of the Great Soul 129

-The power of poise 125
+The power of poise 131

 The Doctrine of the Heart versus the Doctrine

-of the Eye 127
+of the Eye 132

-Illustration of the Lighthouse 128
+Illustration of the Lighthouse 133

-Intellectualism and analysis versus synthesis 128
+Intellectualism and analysis versus synthesis 134

-Synthesis, concentration and creation 129
+Synthesis, concentration and creation 134

 Tests given by the Order in actual experience,

-not in writing or viva voce 130
+not in writing-or viva voce 135

-Esoterism the life of paradoxes 131
+Esoterism the life of paradoxes 137

-Faults of body and faults of the mind 132
+Faults of body and faults of the mind 137

-Sacrifice, Silence and Service 135
+Sacrifice, Silence and Service 140

-The Adeptate 138
+The Adeptate 143

-Picture to yourselves a high and rocky mountain whose lofty crown rises peak above peak cleaving the sky, while its foot is buried in ob-The upper part of this mountain is scurity. bathed in glorious sunshine, and it also radiates a light of its own, the sources of which are not at once apparent.
+Picture to yourselves a high and rocky mountain whose lofty crown rises peak above peak cleaving the sky, while its foot is buried in obscurity.
+The upper part of this mountain is bathed in glorious sunshine, and it also radiates a light of its own, the sources of which are not at once apparent.
 The paths leading up to these heights are precipitous and almost inaccessible, nor can it be imagined from below that any climber could affront the dangers of the ascent; yet as we fix our gaze upon the most lofty height we see that this realm is peopled by glorious Beings, centers of life and energy, the Sources, as we now perceive, of that radiance we had observed.
 We know, by some inner sense of intuition, as we still gaze, that upon These Beings lies the burden of the evolution of humanity, and that if They still dwell upon earth albeit in these sublime heights, it is of Their own freewill, because They have chosen to remain in touch with humanity and to aid in its progress.

-From the base of the mountain, aeons and aeons ago, They started, as we see so many another start today, and outstripping the race.
+From the base of the mountain, acons and acons, ago, They started, as we see so many another start today, and, outstripping the race,